Henri de La Tour d'Auvergne, Viscount of Turenne: Against Spain

 Turenne started the 1655 campaign by taking Landrecies.
 Soon after, Turenne almost captured Condé but the failure of a subordinate led to the latter's escape.
 Turenne then took the fortresses of Condé and St. Guislain before being recalled to the court at Compiègne.
 Hocquincourt had been robbed of his important position by Mazarin and was now approached by Condé.
 If Hocquincourt surrendered Ham and Peronne, which he was in charge of, the French position would be much weaker.
 Turenne could not move forces to the place due to the Spanish dispositions, but convinced Mazarin to negotiate with Hocquincourt, which succeeded.

 At this point Cromwell's England as well as Lorraine, up until now Spain's ally, joined the French side.
-Philip IV of Spain replaced the commanders who had been so unsuccessful in the last campaigns with the veteran commanders Marshal Caracena and Don Juan of Austria.
+Philip IV of Spain replaced the commanders who had been so unsuccessful in the last campaigns with the veteran commanders Marshal Caracena and Don John Joseph of Austria.
 In June troops under Turenne and La Ferté surrounded Valenciennes, beginning the siege of that place.
 The Spanish broke the nearby dikes to flood Turenne's position but Turenne had the water diverted to flood part of the city.
 When Turenne observed the Spaniards preparing for an attack, he gave orders to prepare for an afternoon or nighttime attack.
 But La Ferté did not carry out the order, so when the Spanish attacked, his position was overrun in no more than 15 minutes.
 La Ferté and 4,400 troops were captured.
 Despite the confusion and darkness, Turenne managed to collect his forces and made an ordered retreat, though losing half his artillery.
 After twelve miles, Turenne ordered a halt.
 Seeing the French in battle array the Spanish suspected a trap and as a result failed to attack.
 Despite this, Turenne was unable to save Condé and Quesnoy, but he did take La Chapelle, which Condé failed to relieve, and prevented the fall of St. Guislain.